-The Hospital's plant and equipment assets with a fair value greater than \$1 million or had an estimated useful life of greater than three years, were revalued using the fair value methodology, as at 1 June 2018, based on independent valuations performed by Simon O'Leary, AAPI, C.P.V, Australian Valuation Solutions Pty Ltd. The value of all other plant and equipment has not been revalued, this is in accordance with APS 116D, the carrying value of these items is deemed to approximate fair value.
-These assets are classified in Level 3 as there have been no subsequent adjustments to their value, except for management assumptions about the asset condition and remaining useful life.
+The Hospital's plant and equipment assets with a fair value greater than \$1.500 million or an estimated useful life of greater than three years were revalued using the fair value methodology, as at I June 2018, based on independent valuations performed by Simon O'Leary, AAPI, C.P.V, Australian Valuation Solutions Pty Ltd. The value of all other plant and equipment has not been revalued, this is in accordance with APS 116.D, the carrying value of these items is deemed to approximate fair value.
+These assets are classified in level 3 as there have been no subsequent adjustments to their value, except for management assumptions about the asset condition and remaining useful life.